Special Education Needs

 - Where appropriate, the school applies for AEN (Additional Educational Needs) funding for individual pupils who may require enhanced learning support.

-Support/supervision at unstructured times of the day including personal care:
+Support or supervision at unstructured times of the day including personal care

 - Additional lunchtime staff, assigned to individual or small groups of pupils.

 - Support for individuals as part of the Support plan, if appropriate.

 - A ‘Cool Down’ room at lunchtime, available to all pupils if required.

 - Lunchtime equipment, with playgrounds zoned.
 On our Moorland Road site we have staggered breaktimes and lunchtimes and a rota is in place for the use of equipment.

 Liaison or communication with professionals or parents, attendance at meetings and preparation of reports